Structured care for persistant pain, new injuries and long-term conditions offered in a multidisciplinary setting.

 X-rays are not needed for most conditions.
 You will be assessed carefully and sent for further investigation only if necessary.

-There isn’t a fixed number that applies to everyone.
 Many people find that working through an initial phase of around 3–4 sessions allows enough time to understand what’s going on, support meaningful change, and see how the body responds.

 After that, some people choose to return as needed — for flare-ups, stressful periods, or changes in routine — rather than attending continuously.
 This is usually discussed after the first consultation, once there is more clarity about your needs.